-Please keep in mind that not all of these data points are not required, but the more detail you provide, the better records you will have for yourself, and your family and advisors.
+Please keep in mind that not all of these data points are required, but the more detail you provide, the better records you will have for yourself, and your family and advisors.

-Item Where you can find it Date Promissory Note - should be right on the face of the note Useful search terms: "date" or "[current year]" or "[names of nearby months]" Amount Invested Your check size 1244 Qualified As noted in the Help Center and Seraf Compass, if your investment part of the first \$1M invested in the company, you are eligible for very advantageous IRS Section 1244 tax treatment.
+Promissory Note - should be right on the face of the note Useful search terms: "date" or "[current year]" or "[names of nearby months]" ted • Your check size As noted in the Help Center and Seraf Compass, if your investment part of the first \$1M invested in the company, you are eligible for very advantageous IRS Section 1244 tax treatment.
 Capitalization Table should indicate how much was invested in the round and any previous rounds Confirm with Company via email (where you can save a copy of the email as proof) Double-check with tax advisor